-- Width: 20 m minimum between dwellings and bushfire hazard as outlined in Appendix G - Location : Within the boundaries of the lot on which the building is situated - Fuel load: reduced to and maintained at 2 tonnes per hectare - · All tree crowns are a minimum of 10 m apart - All trees to have lower branches pruned to a height of 2 m - All tall shrubs or trees are not to be located within 2 m of a building (including windows) - No tree crowns or foliage is to be within 2 m of any building, this includes existing trees and shrubs and new plantings - All fences and sheds are constructed with non-combustible materials (i.e. colorbond, brick or limestone) - · All shrubs to contain no dead material within the plant - No tall shrubs are to be in clumps within 3 m of the building - No trees are to contain dead material in the crown or on the bole.
+- Width: 20 m minimum on north perimeter between dwellings and bushfire hazard, 30 m on south perimeter in Joondalup Drive and 100m minimum on east perimeter in adjacent development land as outlined in Appendix H; - Location : Within the boundaries of the lot, or adjacent road reserves or the next stage of development; - Fuel load: reduced to and maintained at 2 tonnes per hectare; - All tree crowns are a minimum of 10 m apart;

+- · All trees to have lower branches pruned to a height of 2 m; - All tall shrubs or trees are not to be located within 2 m of a building (including windows); - No tree crowns or foliage is to be within 2 m of any building, this includes existing trees and shrubs and new plantings; - All fences and sheds are constructed with non-combustible materials (i.e. colorbond, brick or limestone); - · All shrubs to contain no dead material within the plant; - · No tall shrubs are to be in clumps within 3 m of the building; and - · No trees are to contain dead material in the crown or on the bole.

 By achieving these standards, it will be possible to construct dwellings to an appropriate standard (i.e. BAL-29 or less) under the Australian Standard (AS 3959-2009) Construction of buildings in bushfire-prone areas.
-A Hazard Separation Zone is not able to be included in the design due to the small lot sizes.
+A Hazard Separation Zone is not able to be included at the site due to the small lot sizes and design of development.
 The removal of this design feature is offset by an increase in construction standards and compliance with AS 3959.